-Philosophy - The primary goal of Kenwood Elementary School is to create a safe, positive learning environment in which all students are provided an opportunity to grow academically and socially.
+Philosophy - The primary goal of the Kenwood Elementary School is to create a safe, positive learning environment in which all students are provided an opportunity to grow academically and socially.
 In order to attain this goal there must be a shared commitment among parents, staff, and students.

 We hope to accomplish this by fostering respect for self and others and by promoting positive social behavior among our students.
-Ongoing, open communication between the home and school, working cooperatively, will help us achieve our goal.
+Ongoing, open communication between the home and school and working cooperatively will help us achieve our goal.
 Together we will encourage the growth and development of each child to reach their fullest potential.

 When thinking of discipline, punishment often comes to mind.
 Discipline is more than just punishment or reacting to a problem.
 Discipline is instruction; a learning process rather than simply a demonstration of power.
 It is therefore imperative that parents and school staff work together to support each other.
-We will seek your support, in the best long-term interests of the students.